treasure-data/digdag/digdag-docs/src/command_reference.rst

   Names of the files to add the archive.

 :command:`-f, --file PATH.yml`
-  Use this file to load tasks (default: workflow.yml)
+  Use this file to load a project (default: digdag.yml)

   Example: -f tasks/another.yml